Menu

 The current stamp duty rates 2024 are similar to 2024, even for cheap houses for sale Burnley as most houses in Burnley don’t have stamp duty on them.

-Stamp Duty applies to Residential Leasehold and Freehold Property Transactions
+Stamp Duty applies to Residential Leasehold and Freehold Property Transactions.

-When you buy a property with a freehold tenure, you will own the property and its land.
+When you buy a property with a freehold tenure, you will own it and its land.
 That’s why this is called Stamp Duty Land Tax.
 It’s a tax on the land based on the property price.
 However, it’s also applicable to residential and commercial leasehold properties.
 For residential properties, a leasehold will mostly apply to flats.

 Working out How Much You’ll Need to Pay